You are listening to the Sean Hannity Radio Show podcast.

 That's so nice to hear.

-And you know, I feel really lucky.
+And, you know, I feel really lucky.

-I I sort of feel that way around the entire Trump family.
+I sort of feel that way around the entire Trump family.

-Everybody is um is wonderful.
+Everybody is wonderful.

-The one thing when people ask me, either on this show or when I meet people, they ask, Well, what's Donald Trump really like?
+The one thing when people ask me, either on this show or when I meet people, they ask, well, what's Donald Trump really like?

 What's President Trump really like?

-I said the thing that stands out more than anything else, and I've known him for a couple of decades, is he's beyond courageous.
+I said, the thing that stands out more than anything else, and I've known him for a couple of decades, is he's beyond courageous.

 Fake news, all of them.